emiwuwu/DessertPalette/README.md

 ### Project Description

-Our project is dedicated to the exploration and analysis of a delectable dataset of dessert recipes.
-We go beyond data analysis by crafting an engaging and interactive dashboard experience, allowing you to immerse yourself in the world of delightful desserts.
+My project offers a delightful journey into the world of dessert recipes, where we uncover fascinating insights.
+I delve into the relationship between recipe ratings and their ingredients, as well as the intriguing connection between ratings and total cooking time.
+Through interactive visualizations, I brought these insights to life, allowing you to explore and savor the secrets behind delectable desserts.

 ### Built With